 Jesus promised to come quickly, bringing judgment with him (Revelation 22:12,20).
-This is not referring to second coming and the final judgement, but of the other judgments promised in this book (Revelation 2:5, 16; 3:11).
+This is not referring to the second coming and the final judgment, but of the other judgments promised in this book (Revelation 2:5, 16; 3:11).
 The message cannot be ignored or put off.
 Therefore encouragement is given to heed the warnings in this book (Revelation 22:7, 9, 22).

 The Blessings of Revelation

 Looking back through Revelation we find seven blessings announced: